 Closed spinal dysphraism can lead to muscle wastage on one side, affecting the buttocks and calf.
 This is caused by the muscles on one side being used more and therefore becoming stronger than the other, due to the stretching of the nerves leading away from the spinal cord when the cord is tethered.
 This can result in numbness, unbalanced walking, painless skin lesions, stiffness and pain in the lower limbs and back, sometimes relieved with odd postures or lying down.

-The physiotherapist will advise you about strengthening these muscles and improving their function as much as possible.
-In some cases, your child will be referred to local services to continue these exercises at home.
+The physiotherapist will advise parents about strengthening these muscles and improving their function as much as possible.
+In some cases, the child will be referred to local services to continue these exercises at home.

 What about future pregnancies?

-If you have any concerns about future pregnancies, please talk to us as we can arrange a consultation with a genetic specialist for you.
+If a parent has any concerns about future pregnancies, please talk to us as we can arrange a consultation with a genetic specialist for you.